Last chance for voter registration is Tuesday

 But Ohioans who want to have a say in those choices only have until the end of the day Tuesday to make sure they are registered to vote in the Nov.
 8 general election.

-Board of Elections offices in Clark and Champaign counties will remain open for voter registration until the 9 p.m.
+According to Montgomery County Board of Elections Deputy Director Sarah Greathouse, residents can register at BOE offices in person up until a 9 p.m.
 Tuesday deadline.
-Registration can be completed or updated online, at voteohio.gov, up until 11:59 p.m. that day before the window closes.
+Registration can be completed or updated online, at voteohio.gov, up until 11:59 p.m. that day before the window shuts.

-Thousands of voter registrations have been processed in area counties since the August primary election.
+Since the August primary election, Greathouse said the BOE has processed around 14,000 registrations, which includes 6,400 online registrations and 7,600 submitted forms.
+Leading up to the General Election, she said there has been a slight uptick in registrations, which is a usual occurrence.

+“We tend to see a bit of an increase in voter registrations before any election,” she said.
+“Prior to the pandemic, there were huge registration drives over the summer in even years, (but) since 2020, we haven’t seen as much of that.”

-This fall’s election includes federal races for U.S. Senate and Congress, the winners of whom will make decisions about the economy and other key issues.
-The general election also includes top statewide offices including governor, secretary of state and Ohio Supreme Court at a time when those positions will have a say in Ohio’s redistricting controversy for years to come.
+This fall’s election includes federal races for U.S. Senate and Congress, the winners of whom will make key decisions about the struggling national economy.
+It includes top statewide offices including Governor, Secretary of State and state Supreme Court at a time when those positions will have a say in Ohio’s redistricting controversy for years to come.

 More locally, residents will elect candidates to state legislative seats, at a time when state law on abortion is in flux and could be reset.
-And at the closest level to home, the election will decide judgeships and county leadership positions, plus a litany of local government and school tax levies that affect residents’ service levels and wallets.
+And at the closest level to home, the election will decide judgeships and county leadership positions, plus a litany of city, township and school tax levies that affect residents’ service levels and wallets.

 Elections officials encourage residents to double-check their voter registration.
 People who remain registered, but have moved recently, must update their address by Tuesday night to avoid having to cast a provisional ballot.